parrt/msds501/notes/git.md

 There is a lot going on in that message, but if there are no errors, you're good to go.
 The *master* is what we call a branch and you will always be working in the master branch.

 Until you get very comfortable with git and github, you should always verify that your pushes succeed by examining the remote repository at github.
-Refresh your version of the `https://github.com/USF-MSAN501/images-parrt` URL and it should show something `images.ipynb`.
-Once you've downloaded and unzipped the [image file zip](https://github.com/parrt/msan501/blob/master/projects/images-expected-output.zip?raw=true), your github page should look like:
+Refresh your version of the `https://github.com/USF-MSAN501/images-parrt` URL and it should show file `images.ipynb` (and any others you've pushed).
+Once you've downloaded, unzipped, `add`ed the [image project images zip](https://github.com/parrt/msan501/blob/master/projects/images-expected-output.zip?raw=true), and pushed back to github, your github page should look like:

 <img src="../projects/figures/github-initial-add.png" width="600">